-If a student is enrolled in a course and wishes to change to another course, a change of program form must be obtained and signed by the advisor.
+If a student is enrolled in a course and wishes to change to another course, they must make the change during the add/drop period.
 The last day for such a change is published each semester in the Howard University Academic Calendar.